Decision-making aids in the form of data, figures, facts and statistics as a free PDF download, see below.

-Statistics on the subject of photovoltaics in Germany
+Statistics on photovoltaics in Germany

 Important note: The PDF is password protected.